hirosystems/stacks-subnets/docs/getting-started.md

   "type": "module",
 ```

-To simplify our scripts, let's define some environment variables that we can
+To simplify our scripts, we'll define some environment variables that will be
-reuse:
+used to hold the signing keys for various subnet transactions.

 ```sh
 export DEPLOYER_ADDR=ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM